Mrmagicpie/Mrmagicpie/README.md

 Hello!
 I'm Mrmagicpie, a young developer from [the magic lands](https://mrmagicpie.xyz).
 My pronouns are **they/them** <!--and they/them oop -->but you can really call me anything, and I'll respond.

-## Who are you
+## Who am I

 I'm a young developer learning many things.
-Below is a list of things I'm learning oop:
+Below is a list of things I'm learning:

 - C#
 - Python